 According to Cassius Dio, Boudicca had amassed an army of 230,000 warriors, though more conservative figures place her strength near the 100,000 mark.
 Suetonius Paulinus meanwhile, had just under 10,000 men.

 Despite being greatly-outnumbered, Paulinus could take heart in two factors.

-He had chosen a battleground that helped to negate his foe’s numerical advantage – he had placed his forces at the head of a bowl-shaped valley.
+First of all, the governor had chosen a battleground that helped to negate his foe’s numerical advantage: he had placed his forces at the head of a bowl-shaped valley.
 Any attacking force would be funnelled in by the terrain.

-Paulinus also knew that his soldiers had the advantage in skill, armour and discipline.
+Secondly, Paulinus knew that his soldiers had the advantage in skill, armour and discipline.

 8. History has provided her a fiery pre-battle speech…

 Tacitus provides her a glorious – if not certainly fictitious – speech before the decisive battle.
 She ends her vicious disparagement of her foe with the words: